TLS Authentication on Strimzi by using Strimzi Kafka CLI

 Let's run the console consumer to consume the just produced messages:

-kfk console-consumer --topic my-topic -n kafka -c my-cluster --consumer.config client.properties
+kfk console-consumer --topic my-topic -n kafka -c my-cluster --consumer.config client.propertiesmessage1

 message2